 and to live sober, upright, and godly lives in this world,

-awaiting our blessed hope, [the rapture]
+awaiting our blessed hope,

 and the appearing of the glory of our great God and Savior Jesus Christ,